josue2794/snake_jof/Program/README.md

 * Óscar Ulate Alpízar

 ### Compilation
+To compile, execute the following command:

+* $ sudo make

-To compile, generate the .iso file and 'burn' it into the USB, execute the following command:
+To 'burn' the iso file into the USB, execute the following command:

-* $ sudo make DIR=/dev/sdX
+* $ sudo make usb DIR=/dev/sdX

 The 'X' on the USB path may be changed with a correct letter on the system.
 Try typing on terminal to get the USB drive path: